Position: Research Analyst

 Timeline: There is no firm deadline for applying.

-Research Analysts are GiveWell's primary staff and work on all parts of our research process (including the Open Philanthropy Project).
+Research Analysts work on all parts of our research process.
 Research Analysts' responsibilities mostly consist of:

 - Researching charitable interventions, including analyzing academic research and developing cost-effectiveness estimates

 - Evaluating charities, including assessing internal monitoring & evaluation and representing GiveWell in discussions with charity staff

 - Reviewing research produced by other staff members for accuracy and clarity

 - Miscellaneous duties depending on individual preferences and abilities, including communicating with donors and media, writing, and original analysis on research questions

 Qualifications and characteristics

 - Bachelor's degree (or higher) in economics, mathematics, statistics or other quantitative field or equivalent experience.
 Exceptions may be made for outstanding applicants who do not meet this criterion.

 - Passionate about finding great giving opportunities and making the world a better place